Beanway144/geometric-moves/README.md

 - `testmoves.py` contains functions to test geometric moves.

 + recursion-gadget
 - `recursiongadget.py` contains scripts for searching for 'recursion gadgets', which are substructures along with a sequence of local moves on the substructure which result in a new geometric triangulation containing the substructure.
-The existence of one implies the existence of infinitely many geometric triangulations.
+The existence of one implies the existence of infinitely many geometric triangulations, see https://arxiv.org/abs/1508.04942.